afcarl/Sexy-Time-Markov-Model/README.md

 <p><b>Step 1.</b></p>

-Download the ZIP (to the right) containing all of the files found in the GitHub repository.
+Download the ZIP containing all of the files found in the GitHub repository.

 <p><b>Step 2.</b></p>